Gödöllő: Hamvay Mansion

-The mansion, a one-story characteristic baroque building in the town centre, recalls Gödöllő's baroque era with its typical yellow color, wrought-iron lamps, and the inner garden with its arcade.
+The mansion, a one-story characteristic baroque building in the town centre, recalls Gödöllő's baroque era with its typical yellow color, wrought-iron lamps.
 Ferenc Hamvay, landed lord of Gödöllő, built this mansion (a ground level building at the time) in 1662.

 In the 18th century, it was rebuilt and became a one-storey building when Antal Grassalkovich I made it a guest house.
 Then it fulfilled a number of functions, including Gödöllő's first pharmacy in 1814.
 Some of the ceiling decorations in the interiors of the ground floor are probably left from that time.
 In the 19th century, it became the hotel bearing the name of Queen Elizabeth of Hungary.
 From this time on, the hotel was the venue for numerous cultural and artistic events like theatre performances, and it hosted a casino and a number of balls in its ballroom.
 The Commemorative Room arranged in 1927 in the school operating in the building until 1988 is home to a collection of souvenirs of Gödöllő's history and cultural life.
 In 1978, another collection on local history was exhibited, the successor of which came to be the Town Museum Gödöllő.
 The Hamvay Mansion and the market in its garden were renovated in 1998–99; the works were awarded numerous national and international prizes.